Alsweider/prep4up/README.md

 3. Maximise Steam.
 4. The script will navigate to the Steam Screenshot Manager automatically.

 Important: The x/y coordinates in the script are based on a screen resolution of 1920x1080.
 However, the coordinates may vary from one system to another, so adjustments might be necessary.
-To determine the correct coordinates, the tool [MouseInfo](https://mouseinfo.readthedocs.io/en/latest/) is recommended.
+To determine the correct coordinates for the click events, the tool [MouseInfo](https://mouseinfo.readthedocs.io/en/latest/) is recommended.
 It may also be necessary to adjust the pauses between the individual steps, as slower systems may not have the required element ready to be clicked in time.

 ## Requirements